ReubenBond/reubenbond.github.io/input/posts/2017-Oct-30-setting-up-wyam.md

 ```
 cake --settings_skipverification=true -target=Preview
 ```
 Open a browser to http://localhost:5080 and see the results.
-Editing the file while cake is running the Preview should cause your browser to refresh whenever you save changes.
+The `Preview` target watches for file changes so it can automatically recompile & refresh your browser whenever you save changes.

 # Automating Deployment